 How did Hossam Haddad, who comes from Egypt, fall in love with his Australian bride, Erin?
 And how did Erin overcome all the challenges that could have stood against the success of their relationship?

-It features stories of six couples from different cultural backgrounds, and how they overcame the social, religious, cultural challenges and the gap between their parents' expectations and their own dreams.
+It features the stories of six couples from different cultural backgrounds, and how they overcame social, religious and cultural challenges, as well as the gap between their parents' expectations and their own dreams.

-Those couples are a tiny example of Australia’s ever-changing multicultural face.
+Those couples are a small example of Australia’s ever-changing multicultural face.